xamma/jenkins-setup/Readme.md

 ## Create the pipeline on the Jenkins server
 Create a new multibranch pipeline and select the Repository URL as well as the Jenkinsfile location.
 Take care of the notation of the manifests.
 I prefixed them to ensure they are created in the right order.

+YOU NEED TO INSTALL THE DOCKER PLUGIN AND SET UP A NEW CLOUD TO USE IT!!!!